connbrack/ttsclip/README.md

 The -b flag is used in cases where when copying text from a pdf, each new line is interpreted as line breaks.
 It's a common issue I ran into and this option can be very handy.

 ## Installation

+I have only tested this on Kubuntu currently using Kubuntu 23.10].
+However as far as I know it should work on other Linux desktops.

 #### General
 1. Clone repository
 1. Ensure all prerequisites are met.
 1. Place the script in a desired directory.
-1. Run using ./ttsclip.sh or create alias
+1. Run using ./ttsclip.sh or create alias.

-#### For apt-based systems
+#### For systems running the apt package manager (Debian, Ubuntu ...)
 ```
 git clone https://github.com/connbrack/ttsclip.git
 cd ttsclip